Conversionโ€ขโ€ข6 min read

 Link in Bio vs Landing Page: Which Should You Use?

 A bio page rotates.
-A landing page converts.
-Here's how to decide which you need — and the hybrid approach pros use to get both.
+A landing page closes.
+Here is how to decide which you need, plus the hybrid setup pros use to run both.

-Bio pages and landing pages are both "one page with links" — so what's the difference?
-And which one should you actually send your Instagram traffic to?
-Let's clear it up.
+Bio pages and landing pages are both "one page with links."
+So what is the actual difference, and which one should you send your Instagram traffic to?
+Let us clear it up.

 What a bio page is for

 A bio page is a hub.
-It holds all of your active offers — newsletter, shop, latest video, podcast — and you rotate the order based on what you're promoting that week.
-It's designed for repeat visitors who want options.
+It holds every active offer (newsletter, shop, latest video, podcast) and you rotate the order based on what you are promoting that week.
+It is designed for repeat visitors who want options.

 • Many links, low commitment per click.